 Conformity holds that real property value is created and sustained when the characteristics of a property conform to the demands of its market.
 It is influenced by the imposition and enforcement of zoning ordinances, community plans, local building codes, or private restrictions, establishing basic characteristics with regards to size, style, and design.

-Effective age is the age indicated by the condition and utility of a structure and is based on an appraiser’s judgment and interpretation of market perceptions.
+Effective age is the age indicated by the condition and utility of a property based on an appraiser’s judgment from inspection.
 Similar buildings won’t necessarily depreciate at the same rate, which is typically dependent on the level of maintenance it has received.
 For example, a 20 year old building that has received a new roof, rainscreen, plumbing, etc., may have an effective age of 10 or less, which will determine the type of comparables selected for direct comparison.

 As per the principle of substitution, a buyer will not pay more for a property than for another that is equally desirable.
 If you spent thousands on improvements, and a property in the same neighborhood is selling for less but is in good condition, it might make sense for a buyer to purchase the other property and customize it according to their tastes without paying a premium.